-As shown, the average maximum inteference of the unit disc graph topologies increases linearly with n.
+As shown, the average maximum interference of unit disc graph topologies increases linearly with n.
 Many of the unit disc graphs generated were disconnected when the transmission radius was set to 100 metres for small n.
-Since we require connectivity, we only considered values of n and $r{\rm max}$ for which at least half of the networks generated were connected.
-When $r{\rm max}=100$ metres, a higher average maximum interference was measured at n=300 than at n=400.
-This is because many networks generated for n=300 were discarded due to being disconnected.
-Consequently, the density of networks simulated for n=300 was higher than the average density of a random network with n=300 nodes, resulting in higher maximum interference.
+Since we require connectivity, we only considered values of n and r{\max} for which at least half of the networks generated were connected.
+When $r{\max} = 100$ metres, a higher average maximum interference was measured at n = 300 than at n = 400.
+This is because many networks generated for n = 300 were discarded due to being disconnected.
+Consequently, the density of networks simulated for n = 300was higher than the average density of a random network with n = 300 nodes, resulting in higher maximum interference.

-Although both the local Gabriel and CBTC algorithms performed significantly better than the unit disc graphs, the lowest average maximum interference was achieved by the LOCALRADIUSREDUCTION algorithm, which is clearly seen to be logarithmic in n in Figures 3 and 4.
-Note that the LOCALRADIUSREDUCTION algorithm reduces the maximum interference to $O(\log n)$ with high probability, irrespective of the initial maximum transmission radius r{max} .
+Although both the local Gabriel and CBTC algorithms performed significantly better than the unit disc graphs, the lowest average maximum interference was achieved by the LOCALRADIUSREDUCTION algorithm.
+Note that the LOCALRADIUSREDUCTION algorithm reduces the maximum interference to $O(\log n)$ with high probability, irrespective of the initial maximum transmission radius $r{\rm max}$.

-Figures 3 and 4 display the average maximum interference achieved by Local Radius Reduction on mobile networks, plotting simulation results for both the random walk and random waypoint models, along with the corresponding results on a static network.
 Simulation results obtained using the random walk model closely match those obtained on a static network because the distribution of nodes at any time during a random walk is nearly uniform [8].
 The average maximum interference increases slightly but remains logarithmic when the random waypoint model is used.
-The spatial distribution of nodes moving according to a random waypoint model is not uniform, and is maximized at the centre of the simulation region [14].
+The spatial distribution of nodes moving according to a random waypoint model is not uniform, and is maximized at the centre of the simulation region [12].
 Consequently, the density of nodes is high near the centre, resulting in greater interference at these nodes.

-Finally, we evaluated the algorithm Local RadiusReduction using actual mobility trace data of Piorkowski et al. [26], consisting of GPS coordinates for trajectories of 537 taxi vehicles recorded between May 17 and June 10, 2008, driving throughout the San Fransisco Bay area.
-Each taxi's trace contains between 1000 and 20,000 sample points.
+Finally, we evaluated the algorithm LOCALRADIUSREDUCTION using actual mobility trace data of Piorkowski et al. [26], consisting of GPS coordinates for trajectories of 537 taxi vehicles recorded over one month in 2008, driving throughout the San Fransisco Bay area.
 We selected the 500 largest traces, each of which has over 8000 sample points.
 To implement our algorithm, we selected n taxis among the 500 uniformly at random, ranging from n = 50 to n = 500 in increments of 50.
-As seen in Figure 5, the resulting average maximum interference is similar to that measured in our simulation results.
+The resulting average maximum interference is similar to that measured in our simulation results.